The Best Pinoy Haircuts Throughout History – Then and Now

 1990s Pinoy Hair Trends: Short, Flat, Spiky, Barber’s, Buzz, and Crew Cut

-The Modern Take: Alright, let’s get to the “Barber’s Cut.”
-The Barber’s Cut, or the short sides and back cut, is a standard Pinoy haircut that the village barbero uses a “2×3” method to create: two fingers off of the sides, three fingers off of the back.
-Of course, while each barber’s fingers are different, this is a measurement that makes sense throughout the Philippines, whichever barrio or metropolis you may be in!
+The Modern Take: The Barber’s Cut, or the short sides and back cut, is a standard Pinoy haircut that consists of the barbero using a “2×3” method to create: two fingers off of the sides, three fingers off of the back.
+Of course, while each barber’s fingers are different, this is a measurement that makes sense throughout the Philippines, wherever you may be!
 The result is a fade that can then be styled into other looks, no matter the face type.

-The 2000s and beyond: The Man Bun, Undercut, and Pinoy Haircut 2020
+The 2000s and Beyond: The Man Bun, Undercut, and Pinoy Haircut 2021

 What is it?: Throughout the past two decades of the millennium, we’ve seen the return of some hair trends.
-The man bun borrows from the long hair sensibility of the ’80s while taking cues from the fact that the future is female and scrunching it all up.
-The undercut, for its part, is figuring in fades and undercut variations of its own, filling a hairstyle spectrum from polished to edgy depending on the style.
+The man bun borrows from the long hair sensibility of the ’80s and putting it up in a stylish and practical hairstyle.

 Now that you know the history behind different Pinoy haircuts, you have more ideas the next time you visit your barber.
 Which haircut is your favorite?
 Just remember to pick one that suits your lifestyle and personality so you can rock it comfortably.
 Have fun with these ideas!